HongleiXie/hongleixie.github.io/_posts/2015-11-30-Assign-the-same-value-within-group.md

 title:  "SAS tricks: Assign the same value within group"
 date:   2015-11-30
 ---
-<span class="dropcap">W</span>e often use `NODUPKEY` or `NODUP` with `BY` statement to filter out duplicates in terms of specified variables in `BY`.
+<p><span class="dropcap">W</span>e often use `NODUPKEY` or `NODUP` with `BY` statement to filter out duplicates in terms of specified variables in `BY`.
 However, the problem I dealt with today seemed to be a bit tricky.
 And I surprisingly found out how powerful `RETAIN` statement is!
-Let me simplify the problem as follows:
+Let me simplify the problem as follows: </p>
 The dataset, `test`, just for an example, looks like:
 ```sas
 data test;